jasonwalker/SecureDataAuthority/README.md

  * Separate RSA key pairs for encryption and signing
  * Central server publishes client-generated public keys

-## Why did you chose 3072 RSA and 256 AES for default encryption strength?
+## Why did you choose 3072 RSA and 256 AES for default encryption strength?

 256-bit AES was chosen because it is very strong and the time to generate the AES key is inconsequential.
 The weaker point is the RSA key.
 3072-bit RSA is an equivalent strength to 128-bit AES.
 The most time-consuming part is of